spacelift-io/user-documentation/docs/concepts/policy/login-policy.md

 # Login policy

 !!! info
     We do not support importing rego.v1 at this time.
+For more details, see the [introduction](../policy/README.md).

 ## Purpose

 Login policies allow users to log in to the Spacelift account and can grant admin privileges.
 Unlike all other policy types, login policies are global and can't be attached to individual stacks.
 They take effect immediately once they're created and affect all future login attempts.

-!!! info
-    Please note, we currently don't support importing rego.v1.
-For more details, refer to the note in the [introduction](../policy/README.md) section.

 API Keys are treated as virtual users and evaluated with login policy unless they are in the "root" space set with an admin key.